emilaxelsson/hydrogenesis/doc/examples.md

 ## Playback

-First open up Hydrogen and load the template [GMRockKit_template.h2song](../examples/GMRockKit_template.h2song).
+First, open up Hydrogen and load the template [GMRockKit_template.h2song](../examples/GMRockKit_template.h2song).
 The template does not contain any beats, but it ensures that the appropriate drum kit is loaded.

 Next, open the track [Were_not_gonna_take_it.it](../examples/Were_not_gonna_take_it.it) in OpenMPT.